tier2tickets/Knowledge-Base/content/customization/user-portals.rst

 There is a custom protocol handler that is registered upon installation which allows you to create a link on a website which can launch the Tier2Tickets software.
 That link is `tier2tickets://run <tier2tickets://run>`_ .
 If you add that to any webpage as a link, then anyone who has the software installed can click that link to launch the software

+This feature was added to the installer builder on 2022-01-19.
+To use it, please rebuild and push out your custom software on your Download and Deploy page.

 Coming Soon: Automatic Reports no matter ticket source